chinamike65/hugo-tuolesi/content/book2/book2en.md

 **1. Teaching is complete**

 Buddha's teachings are divided into Theravada / Hinayana and Mahayana.
 Mahayana has both the sutra method and the tantra methods.
-Now there are three major schools of Buddhism, referred to as Southern Buddhism, Chinese Buddhism and Tibetan Buddhism.
+There are three major schools of Buddhism, referred to as Southern Buddhism, Chinese Buddhism and Tibetan Buddhism.
 Southern Buddhism is the method of Theravada, it does not have the methods of Mahayana.
 Chinese Buddhism is still dominated by Mahayana Buddhism, but it does not have the four continuations of Tantric Buddhism.
-The teachings of Tibetan Buddhism include the Theravada method, the Mahayana Sutra method, and the Vajrayana Tantra method of perfection.
+The teachings of Tibetan Buddhism include the Theravada method, the Mahayana Sutra method, and the Vajrayana Tantra methods of perfection.

 **2. The lineage is complete**

-Except for the sutras, most of the traditions of Southern Buddhism and Chinese Buddhism have been cut off.
-However, the inheritance of the vows, oral transmissions, guidance, empowerments, etc. of Tibetan Buddhism have not been broken, and the lineage is pure and complete.
+Except for the sutras, most of the traditions of Southern Buddhism and Chinese Buddhism have been cut off from their sources.
+However, the transmission lineage of precepts, oral transmissions, guidance, empowerments, etc. of Tibetan Buddhism are unbroken, and the lineage is pure and complete.

 **3. The practice is complete**

 Southern Buddhism cultivates the vows for liberation and the thirty-seven paths.
 Chinese Buddhism cultivates the vows of separation and liberation, the vows of Bodhisattvas, compassion, bodhicitta, and six degrees of perfection.
-Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four tantras, and the practice of the three vehicles of special liberation vows, Bodhisattva vows and Tantric vows.
+Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four classes of tantra, and the practice of the three vehicles of special liberation vows, Bodhisattva vows and Tantric vows.

 **4. Well preserved**

 When Buddhism spread to Southeast Asian countries, all countries integrated Buddhism into their own local culture, and Buddhism was more or less influenced by local culture.
 When Buddhism entered China, Taoist and Confucian culture were highly developed, so Han culture influenced Buddhism, and Buddhism there became Han-style Buddhism.
 When Buddhism was introduced to Tibet, there was no special culture formed in Tibet, so Tibetan culture evolved on the basis of mature Buddhism.
 Likewise, the Tibetan language is also formed on the basis of Sanskrit.
 Therefore, Tibetan Buddhism has preserved the original teachings of the Buddha of more than 2,500 years ago.

-**5. The course is complete**
+**5. The course of education is complete**

 The courses of Buddhist study include sutras, tantras, and treatises.
 The Hinayana and the sutra method taught by the Buddha himself are called sutras.
 The tantra method taught by the Buddha is called continuation.